-Every student wishing to declare a major or minor in music must officially declare the major or minor and be assigned an advisor through the Department of Music office.
-To officially declare a major or minor, please schedule an appointment with the chair of the Department of Music.
+Every student wishing to declare a major or minor in Music must officially declare the major or minor and be assigned a Faculty Mentor.
+To officially declare a major or minor, please schedule an appointment with the Music Program Coordinator.

 To enroll in excess of 18 credit hours of course work, students are required to obtain special permission.
 Permission is customarily granted to students who are in good academic standing.
-Prior to enrolling for an overload, students must seek permission from the Chair of the Department of English, Film, Languages, and Performing arts, and the Dean of the College of Arts and Humanities.
+Prior to enrolling for an overload, students must seek permission from the Music Program Coordinator, the Chair of the Department of English, Film, Languages, and Performing arts, and the Dean of the College of Arts, Cultures, and Scientific Inquiry.

 - All new and transfer students planning to major or minor in music must audition for the Music faculty on the principal performing instrument or voice and be evaluated and advised for placement in a program prior to the their first semester of study.

 - In the fall semester of the Freshman year, students must enroll in courses in Area F of the Core Curriculum: MUSC 1000 Comprehensive Music Laboratory, MUSC 1301 Music Theory I, MUSC 1401 Aural Skills, MUSC 2600 Principal Applied (Performance majors: 2 credit hours; Music Education and Composition:1 credit hour), MUSC 1501 Keyboard Skills, and the large ensemble appropriate to the major instrument or voice.

 - Students must register for Principal Applied (the principal performing instrument or voice) each semester offered until the appropriate number of credit hours have been earned in MUSC 2600 and MUSC 4600.
 Students enroll in Principal Applied at the 2600 level (Freshman and Sophomore), and after successful completion of the level-change examination, 4600 level (Junior and Senior).

 - Students pursuing two degrees must meet all of the requirements for both degree programs.